 Synthesis/ Evaluating and Evaluation/ Creating

 Students will differentiate between different grammatical parts, and tear apart sentences to decide which sub-types these parts are.
 You may need to return to memorizing charts as students’ knowledge of grammar progresses.
 For instance, students may recognize a word as a pronoun, but they will need to learn the difference between subjective, nominative and objective pronouns as well as the singular and plural form of each.
 Knowing the type of pronoun will aid in understanding proper pronoun use, such as using the objective form for the object of a preposition.

 As you continue teaching grammar, students will recognize that grammatical formations differ enough to have different names.
 Begin adding more difficult grammatical sub-parts (such as verbals) as students show the ability to evaluate the basics and make informed decisions concerning syntax.
 Review the eight parts of speech as necessary and continue explaining grammar in all forms of communication.

-Language arts classes too often lack English grammar instruction.
+Language arts classes too often lack the actual teaching grammar part of instruction.
 Knowing the foundation of a language provides learning opportunities beyond schoolwork.
 Grammar should not be taught as an individual unit of instruction.
 Instead, teach it every day so students realize it is part of their language, and that they understand it.